vwkd/code-system/src/languages/rust/trait/trait.md

 - trait that generic type must implement
 - restricts what generic type can be
 - can specify multiple
+- must resolve to concrete types at compile time
+- beware: can't resolve to concrete types at runtime, instead use trait object ❗️
+- enables static polymorphism
 - syntax is following generic name and colon, multiple separated by plus
 - shorthand without naming generic directly with `impl MyTrait`, but can't reuse generic at multiple places

 can only do for object-safe traits all methods on trait have no generic parameters and don't return self ? otherwise compile can't figure out concrete type

-- beware: for return type of function can't conditionally return different concrete types, instead use trait object ❗️